Group B strep (strep B) and pregnancy

 What is group B strep?

 Group B strep (GBS) is a type of bacteria called streptococcal bacteria.
-It is very common and lives in the body, usually in the rectum (bum) or vagina.
-Roughly 20% to 40% of women in the UK carry it.
+It is one of many bacteria that normally lives in our bodies, usually in the rectum (bum) or vagina.
+Roughly 20 to 40 in 100 (20% to 40%) of women and birthing people in the UK carry it.

-GBS is not a sexually transmitted disease and most women carrying it will have no symptoms.
+GBS is not a sexually transmitted disease and most women and birthing people carrying it will have no symptoms.

 What could GBS mean for my baby?

-Many babies come into contact with GBS during labour or around birth and most of them will stay healthy.
+The vast majority of babies that come into contact with GBS will stay healthy.

 However, some of these babies become seriously ill.
 Around 1 in every 1,750 newborn babies in the UK and Ireland become unwell in the first week after birth, usually within 12-24 hours of birth.
 This is known as early-onset GBS infection.

-However, although GBS infection can make your baby very unwell, most babies will make a full recovery with early treatment.
+However, most group B Strep infections can be prevented.
+And, most babies who are infected will make a full recovery with early treatment.

 Is my baby at risk of GBS infection?